Blendify/blender-manual/trunk/blender_docs/manual/addons/lighting/dynamic_sky.rst

 Instructions
 ============

 #.
-Press the Create Button to run the script.
+In the :menuselection:`3D View --> Sidebar --> Create tab` press the *Create* button to run the script.
 #.
-Open the :menuselection:`Properties editor --> World tab`
+Open the :menuselection:`Properties editor --> World tab` and
-#.
-From the :menuselection:`World Settings dropdown`, choose the Dynamic_1 world.
+   choose ``Dynamic_1`` in the World data-block menu.
 #.
-Back in the :menuselection:`3D View --> Sidebar --> Create tab` you will have new settings to adjust your sky.
+Back in the Sidebar panel you will have new settings to adjust your sky.
-#.
-You can also adjust the world settings in the in the :menuselection:`Shader editor`.
+   You can also adjust the world settings in the Shader editor.

 .. admonition:: Reference